 - An introduction to how gateways have been used in specific fields

 - A demo of a specific gateway.
 Use the Gateways Catalog to find a gateway on your campus or software that might be relevant to your colleagues.

-- PowerPoint Slide Deck: (Coming soon.)
-Giving a presentation about gateways or your work?
+- PowerPoint Slide Deck: Giving a presentation about gateways or your work?
 Pick and choose from these slides (the latest version is maintained in this folder), which can be tailored to different audiences.
 (Note: This deck is periodically updated as a work in progress.
 If there is a topic area missing that you would like to include, contact us to help you develop some slides.
 We also welcome questions and feedback on the existing slides!)

-- For your campus: Use this flyer to promote presentations on your own campus.
+- For your campus: Use this flyer to promote activities and opportunities on your own campus.
 It is a PowerPoint file that can be updated to include your own logo and contact information then printed on letter-size paper (or saved as a PDF).

 - SGCI's services and resources in general: Bring copies of this 2-sided flyer to your presentations in case someone might want to investigate our free or low-cost services.

 - To recruit other Gateway Ambassadors: Know other people on your campus or elsewhere who would be great Gateway Ambassadors?
 Give them this flyer to encourage them to join!